dollabs/pamela/README.md

 addition to video sensors, our QC is also equipped with two additional sensors for self defensive maneuvering actions from other wild birds who mistake QC for prey.

-This mission is described in ./src/test/pamela/tpn-demo.pamela
+This mission is described in ./test/pamela/tpn-demo.pamela

 Example command line to visualize this TPN is below.
-Before trying out the command line, please ensure requirements outlined below are met.
+Before trying out the command line, please run the **pamela-setup** script below first.

 `./bin/pamela -i test/pamela/tpn-demo.pamela -o tpn-demo.tpn.edn tpn`